Leonardo16AM/diff-skewed-gaussian-rasterization/README.md

-# Diff Skewed Gaussian Rasterization
+# Differential Skewed Gaussian Rasterization

 This repository is a fork of [Differential Gaussian Rasterization](https://github.com/graphdeco-inria/diff-gaussian-rasterization), originally developed by the GRAPHDECO research group at Inria.